wundergraph/cosmo/rfc/custom-modules-v1.md

 - `AuthenticationHooks`: Provides hooks for authentication and authorization logic.
 - `TelemetryHooks`: Provides hooks for OpenTelemetry spans and metrics.
 - `OperationHooks`: Provides hooks for parsed, normalized, and planned GraphQL operations.
-- `Module`: Provides hooks for the module lifecycle, including provisioning and cleanup.
+- `Module`: Provides hooks for the module lifecycle, including provisioning and shutdown.

 ```go
 type MyModule struct{}